RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Experiments

-\textbf{Re-parameterization Structures.} To verify the re-parameterization structures, we conduct ablation studies on RepGhostNet 0.5\(\times\) by alternating the components in the identity mapping branch (of module \textit{c} in Fig. \ref{fig:repghost_evolution}c), such as BN, 1\(\times\)1 depthwise convolution (followed by a BN) and identity mapping itself\cite{ding2021repvgg,vasu2022improved,ding2019acnet}.
-From the results in Table. \ref{tab:reparam_settings}, we can see that RepGhostNet 0.5\(\times\) with BN re-parameterization achieves the best performance, and we take it as our default re-parameterization structure for all other RepGhostNets.
+\textbf{Re-parameterization Structures.} To verify the re-parameterization structures of RepGhostNet, we alternate the components in the identity mapping branch (of module in Figure~\ref{fig:repghost-evolution}\textit{c}) of RepGhostNet 0.5$\times$, such as BN, 1$\times$1 depthwise convolution and identity mapping itself~\cite{ding2021repvgg,vasu2023mobileone,ding2019acnet}.
+Table~\ref{tab:reparam-settings} shows that re-parameterization with BN achieves the best performance, and we take it as our default structure for all other RepGhostNets.
 We attribute this improvement to the training-time non-linearity of BN, which provides more information than identity mapping.
-The 1\(\times\)1 depthwise convolution is also followed by BN, therefore, its parameters have no effort on the features due to the following normalization and may make the BN statistics unstable, which we conjecture causes the poor performance.
-Note that all the models in Table. \ref{tab:reparam_settings} can be fused into a same efficient inference model, expect the last one row.
-Specially, we insert a ReLU after 3\(\times\)3 depthwise convolution like Ghost module to verify that it is safe to move the ReLU backward, as we did in Fig. \ref{fig:repghost_evolution}c.
-Besides, compared to MobileOne\cite{vasu2022improved}, our re-parameterization structure is much simpler, \(i.e.\), only one BN layer in RepGhostNet.
-The simpler re-parameterization structure makes negligible the additional training costs of RepGhostNet.
+The 1$\times$1 depthwise convolution is also followed by BN, therefore, its parameters have no effort on the features due to the following normalization and may make the BN statistics unstable, which may result in its poor performance.
+Note that all the models in Table~\ref{tab:reparam-settings} can be fused into a same efficient inference model, expect the last one row.
+Specially, we insert a ReLU after 3$\times$3 convolution like Ghost module to verify that it is safe to move the ReLU backward, as we did in Figure~\ref{fig:repghost-evolution}\textit{c}.
+Besides, compared to MobileOne~\cite{vasu2023mobileone}, our re-parameterization structure is much simpler, $i.e.$, only one BN layer.
+The simpler re-parameterization structure makes negligible the additional training costs.
+For example, training RepGhostNet 0.5$\times$ with and without re-parameterization for 300 epochs cost 25.0 and 24.8 hours, respectively.

-\textbf{Necessity of Shortcut.} Removing shortcut is concerned in CNNs architecture design recently\cite{ding2021repvgg,vasu2022improved}.
-To verify the necessity of shortcut in light-weight CNNs, we remove the shortcut in RepGhostNet and evaluate its latency on the ARM-based mobile phone and accuracy on ImageNet dataset.
-To be specific, we only remove the shortcuts of identity mapping and keep shortcut blocks for downsampling, so as to keep the model parameters and FLOPs for fair comparison.
-Statistically, there are 11 shortcuts of identity mapping removed in RepGhostNet.
-We train models with and without shortcut using the same training setting and re-parameterization structure.